joelparkerhenderson/strategy-power-effects/README.md

 ## 1. Participant Power + Network Effects

-### **Definition**
-Participant power grows as more users join the platform or ecosystem.
+### DefinitionParticipant power grows as more users join the platform or ecosystem.
 The value to each user increases as the total number of participants grows.

-### **How It Works**
-Network effects create a positive feedback loop: more users → more value → more users.
+### How It WorksNetwork effects create a positive feedback loop: more users → more value → more users.
 This compounds until the network becomes the default choice, making it nearly impossible for competitors to dislodge.

-### **Types of Network Effects**
+### Types of Network Effects
 **Direct Network Effects** (Same-side)
 - Each additional user directly benefits existing users
 - Example: Telephone networks, social media, messaging apps